Courseiva

 Why this answer

 The command uses CloudTrail's lookup-events to find all PutBucketPolicy API calls in a 24-hour period.
 It returns a list of events, each containing details like who made the call, when, and the request parameters.
-Option A is wrong because it only returns the event IDs, not the full policy.
+Option A is wrong because the command returns a list of event IDs, not an evaluation of compliance.

 Option B is wrong because the command does not show the current policy, only past events.
 Option C is wrong because the command does not evaluate compliance.